bob-hawkins/FastAPI-CRUD/README.md

 # FastAPI CRUD
 This is a simple CRUD (Create, Read, Update, Delete) To-Do List application built with FastAPI and MongoDB using Motor as the async MongoDB driver.

+# Why FastAPI
+FastAPI provides a clean and easy-to-use interface for creating APIs.
+Its design allows developers to write clean, concise, and self-documenting code.
+The use of Python type hints improves readability and reduces errors.

 # Features
 1. Add new tasks
 2. Retrieve all tasks